-- IGMP Snooping and IGMP Query functions will be enabled automatically to be properly integrated in Rockwell systems for multicast Implicit (I/O) Messaging for efficient EtherNet/IP communication.
-The Net/UP sense the archited while ICMP supervise is disclosed due to the VIAN activity. - 2.
+- 1. IGMP Snooping and IGMP Query functions will be enabled automatically to be properly integrated in Rockwell systems for multicast Implicit (I/O) Messaging for efficient EtherNet/IP communication. - 2.
 EtherNet/IP cannot be enabled while IGMP snooping is disabled due to the VLAN settings.